Moving and Upgrading Databases Safely

 Database per tenant

 Each tenant has their own database.
 Migrations must run against every database individually.
 The failure mode: 400 of 500 tenant databases migrated successfully, but 100 failed.
-Our migration runner iterates through tenant databases, records success or failure per tenant, and provides a dashboard showing status across the fleet.
+Our migration runner iterates through tenant databases, records success or failure per tenant, and provides a real-time dashboard showing status across the fleet.

 This is one area where the data model design has long-term consequences.
 Choosing shared versus per-tenant databases in the early stages of the project determines your migration complexity for the life of the application.